France vs. Senegal World Cup Odds

 MarketFranceDrawOpponentPrediction Market

 • France v Senegal (June 16, East Rutherford): France’s campaign begins against Senegal at the home of the New York Giants and the New York Jets.
-Senegal will be full of confidence after winning the Africa Cup of Nations in January.
-The Lions of Teranga are fast, powerful, and direct, and they have elite players like Sadio Mané and Kalidou Koulibaly, so this will be a stern test of France’s mettle.
+Senegal will be full of confidence after winning the Africa Cup of Nations in January, although they were stripped of the title in March.
+The Lions of Teranga are fast, powerful, and direct, and they have elite players like Sadio Mané and Kalidou Koulibaly, so this will be a stern test of France’s mettle, but Les Bleus are priced at 71% on Kalshi to win it.

-• France v playoff qualifier (June 22, Philadelphia): Les Bleus will face Bolivia, Iraq, or Suriname in their second game.
-They will be the heavy favorites to win this match, as they look vastly superior to all three of those teams.
+• France v Iraq (June 22, Philadelphia): Les Bleus will face Iraq in their second game.
+They are the heavy favorites to win this match, as they look vastly superior to Iraq, who booked a place at this tournament after beating Bolivia 2-1 in a playoff clash in March.

 If Les Bleus win Group I, they’ll be back in New Jersey for the Round of 32.
 They will face a third-place team from Group C, D, F, G, or H, and they’ll be the overwhelming favorites to win.
 Their most likely opponent in the Round of 16 is Germany.
 That could be the most high-profile clash of the round, but France would be the slight favorite.